7 - Give Us a Show Then

 The holo-daemon strolled out looking relaxed.

-It derisively spoke, "Ahh, young 'Augustus.'
-Do you realize you are over two weeks behind in your mathematics studies?
+It derisively spoke, "Ahh, young Augustus.
+Do you realize you're over two weeks behind in your mathematics studies?
+And I'm too embarrassed to say how behind you are in your history studies.
 Augusta is most displeased.
-Would you like a lesson on the Mandelbrot Set while we wait?"
+She should thrash you with that switch if you ask me.
+Would you like a lesson on the Medici family while we wait?"

 "I do not believe Augusta would approve of that."